rritoch/lein-sablecc/README.md

 lein sablecc compile
 ```

-All of the sources will generated in the :target-path sub-directory
+All of the sources will generated in the **:target-path** sub-directory
 **generated-sources/sablecc** and will be compiled to the **:compile-path**.<br />

 **Implementation note:** Java sources are only regenerated if the generated
 **Parser.java** file is missing or has a modification time that is less than the
 modification time of the **.scc** grammar source file.
+This optimization
+ensures that sources are only recompiled when the grammar file has been
+modified.
+The **Parser.java** file is located using the Package declaration
+in the grammar file.
+If this plugin cannot locate a Package declaration in
+the **.scc** grammar file, or if it has been commented out, than the grammar
+file will not be compiled.

 ## Automation hook